 When working alongside schools we need to be mindful of their existing heavy workload and priorities.

 Identifying one leadership school allows them to take the lead in coordinating and facilitating actions and this school receives additional funding to allow teachers to spend more time on the project.
 This works well because they are in a much better position to understand the challenges and pressures that the teachers are facing and are well aware of the demands of the academic timetable that as a corporate business we would have struggled to appreciate.
 The schools set mutual aims and goals with the lead school taking responsibility for the organisation and following up with any issues.
-This puts the schools very much in the driving seat and gave them the opportunity to identify specific training needs and fill the skills gaps they knew were relevant.
+This puts the schools very much in the driving seat and gives them the opportunity to identify specific training needs and fill the skills gaps they knew were relevant.

-We are aware that we are competing for the time of the teachers and the success of the scheme is dependant upon their drive to achieve the aims identified.
+We are aware that we are competing for the time of the teachers and the success of the scheme is dependent upon their drive to achieve the aims identified.
 Having had the opportunity to set the goals themselves made an important difference and where we have seen the greatest success is when the teachers return from the training sessions and enthusiastically share their findings and good practice.
 Funding is provided to cover a teacher from any of the six schools to attend a training session which helps to keep the momentum going and maintain consistency.